ISI-apex/hpsc-utils/doc/README.md

     %wheel  ALL=(ALL)       NOPASSWD: ALL

-To install the necessary packages into your host system, run the following target as root (`#` indicates a prompt with root privileges, which usually means to run the command via `sudo`), replacing `DISTRO` with the identifier for your distribution from above:
+To install the necessary packages into your host system, run the following target replacing `DISTRO` with the identifier for your distribution from above (run as normal user, not via sudo, sub-commands will be invoked via sudo automatically):

-    # make sdk/deps/DISTRO
+    $ make sdk/deps/DISTRO

 In case you need to repeat this step, clean it with the following before repeating the above:

-    # make sdk/deps/clean
+    $ make sdk/deps/clean

 ### Option B: dependencies from a sysroot built from source